-A world in which software tentmakers positively impact every human on the planet.
+A world in which tentmakers positively impact every person on the planet

 We commit to striving to treat others in accordance with the following values (and to sincerely apologizing when we sometimes fail).